-On the other hand, formal reasoning about translational verifiers, in particular, proving their soundness, is more difficult than for verifiers developed by embedding a program logic in an interactive theorem prover (such as Bedrock [Chlipala 2011], VST [Cao et al. 2018], and RefinedC [Sammler et al. 2021]).
+On the other hand, formal reasoning about translational verifiers, in particular, proving their soundness, is more difficult than for verifiers developed by embedding a program logic in an interactive theorem prover (such as Bedrock [11], VST [10], and RefinedC [46]).
 Proving that a translational verifier is sound requires (1) a formal semantics of the IVL as well as proofs that connect the IVL program (2) to the verification back-end and (3) to the input program.
-While these steps have been studied for IVLs based on standard first-order logic [Parthasarathy et al. 2021; Cohen and Johnson-Freyd 2024; Herms 2013], they pose additional challenges for IVLs that natively support more-complex widely-used reasoning principles such as those of separation logic (SL) [Reynolds 2002] (and variations such as implicit dynamic frames (IDF) [Smans et al. 2012]).
+While these steps have been studied for IVLs based on standard first-order logic [43, 12, 27], they pose additional challenges for IVLs that natively support more-complex widely-used reasoning principles such as those of separation logic [45] (and variations such as implicit dynamic frames (IDF) [51]).
 We focus on these IVLs, which are commonly-used and especially useful for building verifiers for heap-manipulating and concurrent programs.

 Challenge 1: Defining the semantics of the IVL.
 Standard programming languages and the intermediate languages used in compilers come with a notion of execution that can naturally be captured by an operational semantics.
-In contrast, IVLs are typically not designed to be executable, but instead to capture a wide range of verification problems and algorithms for solving them.
+In contrast, IVLs are typically not designed to be executable, but instead to capture a wide range of verification problems and strategies for solving them.